usatlas/AFdocs/tier3docs/sshlogin/ssh2SLAC.md

 The above URL is actually the main user document page of SDF.
 At there you can also find [the basic info about using SLURM batch system](https://sdf.slac.stanford.edu/public/doc/#/batch-compute?id=using-slurm).
-One of the line, `#SBATCH --partition=shared` allows you to specify "shared" or "usatlas".
-ATLAS owns a small fraction of CPU resource in SDF. "usatlas" will give you guranteed access to ATLAS owned CPUs but you may have to wait if other ATLAS users are using them. "shared" allows you to access a large pool of CPUs (own by others) so the waiting time will likely be shorter.
-But you jobs maybe pre-emptied.
-The rule of thumb is to run short jobs on "shared", and long jobs (12h+) in "usatlas".
+One of the lines in the example SLURM submission script, `#SBATCH --partition=shared` allows you to specify "shared" or "usatlas".

+ATLAS owns a small
+fraction of CPU resource in SDF. "usatlas" will give you guranteed access to ATLAS owned CPUs but you may have to wait if other ATLAS users are using them. "shared" allows you to access a large pool of CPUs (own by others) so the waiting time will likely be shorter.
+But there is small risk that your job will be pre-emptied.
+The rule of thumb is to run short jobs in "shared", and run long jobs (12h+) in "usatlas".

 To request a GPU, add "#SBATCH --gpus=1" to the submission script.
 All installed GPUs are Nvidia CUDA GPUs.
 Since ATLAS currently does not own a GPU at SDF, you will need to use `#SBATCH --partition=shared` if you request